yayudev/obsidian-backup/__zettelkasten__/202502141845 Geometrical view of machine learning.md

 #### Linear vs non-linear
 - While some problems can be classified using a single line, most real-world problems aren't like that.
 - Non-linear functions usually perform better.
-- A very popular way to convert linear inputs into non-linear inputs is to use a #sigmoid function.
+- A very popular way to make inputs into non-linear values is to use a #sigmoid function.
 - Is called sigmoid because it resembles the letter S.
 - It usually is represented as the letter $\sigma$ .
 - Its output usually generates a value between 0 and 1 (never 0, or 1).